-\begin{itemize} \item We propose an attack on existing anonymous routing by correlating NoC traffic flows using machine learning. \item We demonstrate that the proposed machine learning (ML)-based attack can break the anonymity provided by the state-of-the-art anonymous routing (ARNoC~\cite{charles2020lightweight} and ~\cite{sarihi2021securing}) and validates the need for flow-level anonymity. \item The robustness of the proposed attack is evaluated across diverse configurations and traffic patterns. \item We propose a lightweight anonymous routing with traffic obfuscation that provides both packet-level and flow-level anonymity and defends against ML-based flow correlation attacks. \item Experimental results demonstrate that our countermeasure hinders flow correlation attacks' effectiveness with minor hardware and performance overhead. \end{itemize}
+\begin{itemize} \item We propose an attack on existing anonymous routing by correlating NoC traffic flows via machine learning (ML). \item We show that our ML-based attack can break the anonymity of the state-of-the-art anonymous routing (ARNoC~\cite{charles2020lightweight} and SAR~\cite{sarihi2021securing, patooghy2023securing}) and validates the need for flow-level anonymity. \item The robustness of the attack is assessed across diverse configurations and traffic patterns. \item We propose a novel anonymous routing protocol with outbound traffic tunneling and obfuscation as a lightweight countermeasure that ensures packet-level and flow-level anonymity. \item Experimental results demonstrate that our countermeasure can defend against flow correlation attacks with minor hardware and performance overhead. \end{itemize}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:background_and_related_work} provides relevant background and surveys the related efforts.
+The remainder of this paper is organized as follows: Section~\ref{sec:background_and_related_work} provides relevant background and surveys related efforts.
 Section~\ref{sec:attack} describes our ML-based attack on anonymous routing.
-Section~\ref{sec:countermeasure} proposes a lightweight solution that can defend against ML-based attacks.
-Section~\ref{sec:exp-eval} presents the experimental results and evaluation.
+Section~\ref{sec:countermeasure} proposes a lightweight protocol to defend against such attacks.
+Section~\ref{sec:exp-eval} presents experimental results and evaluation.
 Finally, the paper is concluded in Section~\ref{sec:conclusion}.